measure-sh/measure/measure-backend/self-host/README.md

 # Self Hosting Guide

 Measure is designed from the ground up for easy self-hosting.
-Follow along to know how to host and run Measure on your own infrastructure.
+Follow along to know how to run Measure on your own infrastructure.

 ## Using Docker